Television in Bangladesh: Early ages

 Television programming in the then East Pakistan was first commenced in 1964, when Pakistan Television established a television station in Dacca, the first after Lahore, and broadcast from the DIT Bhaban on a four-hour basis.
 On 4 March 1971, PTV's Dacca television station was unofficially renamed "Dhaka Television", and on 23 March, it began showing the flag of Bangladesh and playing the national anthem of Bangladesh and several pro-Bangladesh songs, as a part of the station to join the struggle for independence from Pakistan.
 After the independence of Bangladesh, the station was immediately renamed Bangladesh Television, subsequently becoming a government-owned entity.
 In 1975, Bangladesh Television moved its studios and facilities in a newly built headquarters in Rampura.

 Bangladesh Television had established fourteen relay terrestrial television stations up to 2003, the first one being in Natore in 1974, which cover up to more than 90% of Bangladesh's territory.
-Bangladesh Television was the first television station in the region of South Asia to commence full-time color broadcasts on 16 December 1980, as inaugurated by president Ziaur Rahman, followed by Pakistan Television of Pakistan and Doordarshan of India in 1982.
+Bangladesh Television was the first television station in the region of South Asia to commence full-time color broadcasts on 16 December 1980, as inaugurated by president Ziaur Rahman, followed by Pakistan Television and India's Doordarshan in 1982.
 As Bangladesh Television was the only television channel available in the country at the time, its viewership and popularity soared.